What are the symptoms of DVT?

-- Sitting for a long period of time on long trips in a car, truck, bus, train, or an airplane
+- Sitting for a long period of time on trips in a car, truck, bus, train or airplane

 - Immobility after surgery or a serious injury

-- Being over age 40 (although deep vein thrombosis can occur in any age group)
+- Being over age 40 (although a DVT can affect people of any age)

 - Being overweight

-- Taking birth control pills or hormone therapy, including for postmenopausal symptoms
+- Taking birth control pills or hormone therapy

 How is DVT diagnosed?

-A duplex venous ultrasound is the most common test used to diagnose deep vein clots.
-It is used to evaluate the blood flow in the veins and to detect the presence and specific location of blood clots.
-During a venous ultrasound, the technologist applies pressure when scanning your arm or leg.
-If the vein does not compress with pressure, it may indicate a blood clot is present.
+A duplex venous ultrasound.
+This is the most common test used to diagnose a DVT.
+It shows the blood flow in the veins and any blood clots that exist.
+An ultrasound technician will apply pressure while scanning your arm or leg.
+If the pressure does not cause the vein to compress, it could mean there is a blood clot.

-- Magnetic Resonance Imaging (MRI) or Magnetic Resonance Venography (MRV): MRI shows pictures of organs and structures inside the body, while MRV shows pictures of the blood vessels in the body.
-Radio waves are used in MRI and MRV to create the images.
-In many cases, MRI and MRV can provide information that may not show up on an x-ray.
-However, MRV is a more expensive technology and not always readily available.
+- Magnetic Resonance Imaging (MRI) or Magnetic Resonance Venography (MRV): MRI shows pictures of organs and structures inside the body, and MRV shows pictures of the blood vessels in the body.
+In many cases, MRI and MRV can offer more information than an X-ray.

-- Computed tomography (CT) scan is a type of x-ray that can provide pictures of structures inside the body.
-A CT scan may be used to diagnose deep vein thrombosis in the abdomen or pelvis, as well as blood clots in the lung to diagnose pulmonary embolism.
+- Computed tomography (CT) scan is a type of X-ray that shows structures inside the body.
+A CT scan may be used to find a DVT in the abdomen or pelvis, as well as blood clots in the lung (pulmonary embolism).

-If your doctor suspects that an inherited disorder could be causing the clots, he or she may conduct a series of blood tests.
+If your doctor thinks you may have a genetic disorder that causes blood clots, you may need blood tests.
 This may be important if:

-- You have repeated blood clots that cannot be linked to any other cause
+- You have a history of blood clots that cannot be linked to any other cause

-- You have a blood clot in a vein at an unusual location, such as in a vein from the intestines, liver, kidney or brain
+- You have a blood clot in an unusual location, such as in a vein from the intestines, liver, kidney or brain

 - You have a strong family history of blood clots